 Dining At Great Wolf Lodge

 We next headed to lunch at the Barnwood Restaurant.
-While there are more than 5 dining options at Great Wolf lodge- everything from grab and go to buffet style meals, the Barnwood is a unique restaurant concept that integrates a farm to table menu with everything locally sourced and seasonal menu items. the menu even changes between lunch and dinner.
+While there are more than 5 dining options at Great Wolf lodge- everything from grab and go to buffet-style meals, the Barnwood is a unique restaurant concept that integrates a farm to table menu with everything locally sourced and seasonal menu items. the menu even changes between lunch and dinner.

-So here’s were I get to gush about the food at Great Wolf.
+So here’s where I get to gush about the food at Great Wolf.
 I was blown away by the Barnwood restaurant!
 We got to try all the appetizers- and the homemade pretzels are brought in each day from Wimberger’s in Colorado Springs, the hummus was made in house with organic garbanzo beans, and the smoked chili wings were so good I ate the entire portion by myself.
 (Not lying).

-My husband had the Barnwood Chicken Sandwich which was a huge fried chicken breast with green chili, cheddar and coleslaw served with hand cut fries sources from potatoes grown right here in Colorado.
+My husband had the Barnwood Chicken Sandwich which was a huge fried chicken breast with green chili, cheddar and coleslaw served with hand-cut fries sources from potatoes grown right here in Colorado.
 His portion was also enough to feed a crew.

 The girls were in heaven- with a kid’s meal that includes fruits and vegetables as a side, big sister had a flatbread pizza with homemade tomato sauce and a ton of gooey and delicious mozzarella cheese.